DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 There were multiple problems that we faced with the instruments and the surroundings stated below,
  - When trying to measure the second harmonic, we accidentally measured the third harmonic which can be attributed to the method that we used.
 To improve this, we could have made a rough estimate for the second harmonic frequency using the first fundamental frequency as the second harmonic is a multiple of the first harmonic.
  - The microphone picked up sounds from other speakers which were set to a different frequency which interfered with out reading.
 To improve this, the experiment can be conducted in a isolated environment which would remove any unnecessary noise.
  - The tube was touching the speaker and the microphone was touching the tube as well which made  the reading inaccurate.
-To improve this, make sure that the tube is not touching the speaker and the microphone is not
+To improve this, make sure that the tube is not touching the speaker and the microphone is placing in straight and had space on all sides.
+ - The uncertainty was calculated to be too low because the instruments that were used were precise but not accurate.
+The frequency for the function generator we used was adj

 ---